 Over the last 5 and half years, enjoying a scrub and massage in Turkish baths has been an integral part of The Other Tour experience.
-After years of trying many different ‘hamam’s in the city, we can now create a list of our favorites based on authenticity, cleanliness and of course, the price.
+After years of trying many different ‘hamam’s in the city, we can now create a list of our favourites based on authenticity, cleanliness and of course, the price.

 Here are our Top 5 recommended Turkish baths where you may like to let the dogs out:

 This bath is not included in any other blog post that has listed the best hamams in the city.
 But naturally, we differ because we only speak with experience.
 Gedikpaşa is real and it’s real old.
 It was built 1972.
 Even though it’s located near touristy attractions, a lot of locals still choose to go the this place.

 It’s big and it has the space to offer additional rooms like a pool, steam room and sauna where you can surely take your time and enjoy yourself for an extended session.
 Its price is also quite reasonable compared to most Turkish baths in Istanbul.
 If you stay in the Oldtown, Gedikpaşa may be the right one for you.